Whatsapp Icon

 Understanding the Emotional Journey

 Chemotherapy can trigger a wide range of emotions, from fear and anxiety to depression and isolation.
 Recognizing these feelings as a natural response to a highly stressful situation is the first step towards managing them.
-It's crucial for patients and their loved ones to know that they're not alone in this journey.
+Patients and their loved ones must know that they're not alone in this journey.

 Coping Strategies for Patients